Complete Guide To Information Architecture In UX Design

 - Matrix – Matrix organization systems allow users to browse content based on different kinds of groupings or “schemes.”
 By doing things like allowing users to sort information by alphabetical order, date, topic, and other categories, users can quickly find what they’re looking for.

-If your website has a “Contact” page, for example, this is an example of a labelling system.
-Rather than having a different page for your email address, phone numbers, physical address and other information, it’s grouped and labelled into the same page – one that users intuitively know will contain this information.
+If your website has a “Contact” page, for example, this is an example of a labeling system.
+Rather than having a different page for your email address, phone number, physical address, and other information, it’s grouped and labeled on the same page – one that users intuitively know will contain this information.
 Your user understands that they’ll find that information on the “Contact” page.

 Navigation systems include a wide variety of different design techniques and actions that must be taken in order to guide a user through the process of using an app or a website – allowing them to interact with it successfully, and achieve their goals.

 There are many different types, including embedded navigation, global navigation, local navigation, contextual navigation, supplemental navigation, and more.

 Searching systems allow users to enter search terms into a search bar – just like they would in a search engine like Google – and find the results that they are looking for quickly.
 This is a great choice for websites and apps with a huge amount of data and different features.